gslab-econ/template/README.md

 #### What do I put in `config_user.yaml`?

 There's no "default" for `config_user.yaml` because it depends on system specifications and user preferences.
-Three things we do recommend keeping in `config_user.yaml` are the name of your Stata executable, the location of a [SCons cache directory](http://scons.org/doc/2.0.1/HTML/scons-user/c4213.html), and the location of a release directory.
+Three things we do recommend keeping in `config_user.yaml` are the names of your executables, the location of a [SCons cache directory](http://scons.org/doc/2.0.1/HTML/scons-user/c4213.html), and the location of a release directory.
 These fields don't have to be specified if you're not using them, and we'll prompt you for their values at runtime if you've forgotten to specify them and they're necessary.

 #### What is `config_global.yaml`?